Kayaking in Georgia 2026: Guide to Rivers, Lakes & Coast

 Navigability Laws

 Outdated 1860s laws threaten access to many streams.
-Recent legislation attempts to list "navigable" waters, potentially closing favorites like sections of the Yellow River.
-Stay informed through Georgia River Network.
+Recent legislative attempts to list "navigable" waters could close favorites like sections of the Yellow River to public access.
+Stay informed through Georgia River Network and support ongoing advocacy efforts.

 Water Quality Concerns

-Urban runoff affects metro rivers.
-Check Georgia Adopt-A-Stream for water quality data.
-I avoid paddling the Chattahoochee after heavy rains dump pollutants.
+Urban runoff affects metro rivers after heavy rains.
+Check Georgia Adopt-A-Stream for current water quality data.
+I avoid paddling the Chattahoochee within 48 hours of major storms due to pollution concerns.

 Private Property Conflicts